jerrydix/marlkarx/README.md

 This bot supports slash commands and can be used as a music bot.

 ## Setup
-For setting up the bot and getting the ping, imagine, complete and music commands up to work you will have to create a config.json with the following form:
+For setting up the bot and getting the ping, imagine, complete, reminder and music commands up to work you will have to create a config.json with the following form:

 ```
 "token": "YOUR_TOKEN",